ffTsuzuku/github_search/README.md

 -   `All` All repositories created by the user
 -   `Public`: Public Repositories
--   `Member:` Repositories where the user is not the owner.
+-   `Member:` Repositories where the user is not the owner

 # Tech Used

 -   [Octokit SDK](https://github.com/octokit): For making calls to the github api
--   [Vitest](https://vitest.dev/) For unit testing the api calls.
+-   [Vitest](https://vitest.dev/) For unit testing the api calls
 -   [Vite](https://vitejs.dev/) For building and running the application

 # Coming Soon